jeevanGit/k8s-secrets-injector/README.md

 It will start by injecting a init-container into the Pod.
 This init-container copies over the `secret-injector` executable to a share volume between the init-container and the original container.
 It then changes either the CMD or ENTRYPOINT, depending on which was used by the original container, to use the `secret-injector` executable instead, and pass on the "old" command as parameters to this new executable.
 The init-container will then complete and the original container will start.

 When the original container starts it will execute the `secret-injector` command which will download any Hashicorp Vault secrets, identified by the environment placeholders above.
 The remaining step is for `secret-injector` to execute the original command and params, pass on the updated environment variables with real secret values.
 This way all secrets gets injected transparently in-memory during container startup, and not reveal any secret content to the container spec, disk or logs.

+## Retrieving secrets from Azure KeyVault: How it works

 ## Build Secrets Injector (use Azure environment)